 The Grooming of Ms. J. Dibben

-Originally published by Monkey Bicycle.
+This story was originally published by Monkey Bicycle.

 In a bright sterile room, released from your mother’s sliced belly, your skull perfectly round, you are wrapped in a pink blanket and cooed at, she’s perfect, she’s beautiful, she’s cute as a button.
 As you evolve from infant to toddler, you’re told you’re adorable.
 People pick you up and pinch your cheeks and stroke your plump arms and kiss you all over your body.
 In childhood, your teeth fall out.
 You grow clumsy, your arms and legs too long.
 When you can’t see the chalkboard, you’re pronounced myopic, and prescribed eyeglasses.
 No longer cute, you’re homely.
 But you distinguish leaves on trees, individually fluttering, elaborately veined and wondrous.
 You discover mastery as you roller skate and jump rope and bounce Super Balls while scooping metal jacks with one hand.
 After school, you pedal your banana-seat bike, pink fringe madly flapping from the handlebars, too fast for anyone to catch.
 They cry, Look at her go!
 To your mother, you are disobedient, unruly.
 She doesn’t understand.